joshbegley/nyt-latest/previous.md

 `This word has appeared in 102 articles on NYTimes.com in the past year.
 Can you use it in a sentence?`\
 https://nytimes.com/2025/04/08/learning/word-of-the-day-artisanal.html

-**Sadness, despair and anger: A three-day road trip to the Premier League's relegation battle**\
+**Sadness, despair and anger: A three-day road trip to the Premier League's drop zone**\
 `For the second straight season, the three promoted sides have been swatted aside with worrying ease`\
 https://nytimes.com/athletic/6263066/2025/04/08/premier-league-relegation-battle-ipswich-southampton-leicester/